Lost and Found

 He'd heard of sleeping rough, but this was pretty damn rough.

 He made a fist and smacked it against his temple.
 "Who the hell am I?" he asked himself in a fierce whisper.
 Then he remembered just where exactly he was – in a church, with a nun and a three-year-old – and that he probably shouldn't be using such language, even if they were asleep.
 He definitely didn't want to receive another tongue-lashing from Miriam in the morning.
-In spite of her sweet nature, he sometimes swore that the girl had a steel rod in place of where her spine was supposed to be.
-There were other things that he wondered about her, too, but he supposed those mysteries would be resolved in due time.
+The girl may have been sweet, but he could plainly see that there was steel in her, too.
+There were other things that he wondered about her, but he supposed those mysteries would be resolved in due time.

 Furtively, he peered across the dark room.
 Even though the flashlights had all been turned off, he could still see moderately well.
 Which only served to remind him of what a freak he was.
 Great.
 He saw Miriam lying in the bed in the corner, sound asleep.
 And Elizabeth was –